consumer dispute arbitration in Flushing, New York 11354

 The Arbitration Battle

 Minh’s attorney, Jenna Li, argued that Regal Home Furnishings breached both express and implied warranties.
 They contended the sofa was not fit for ordinary use given its rapid deterioration, and that Regal's delay and failure to repair caused Minh significant inconvenience.
-The store’s representative, Raymond Foster, claimed that the damage was due to Minh’s misuse and cited a clause in the fine print limiting their liability after 90 days.
+The store’s representative, the claimant, claimed that the damage was due to Minh’s misuse and cited a clause in the fine print limiting their liability after 90 days.

 During the two-hour session held at the Flushing Arbitration Center, Minh presented photos, emails, and expert testimony from a local furniture repair specialist.
 The specialist confirmed that the frame was poorly constructed and that the fabric was substandard for the price paid.